A Classical Analogue to the Standard Model, Chapter 1: Normalisable quasiparticles on a manifold with anticommuting co-ordinates: Overview: CASMIR

 ~

-The $\Cw{18}$ Classical Analogue to the Standard Model (CASM) \cite{pfeifer2022CASM1,pfeifer2022CASM2,pfeifer2022CASM3,pfeifer2022CASM4,pfeifer2022CASM5} is a model which reduces to both the quantum field theory of the Standard Model (SM) and general relativity (GR) in appropriate limits.
-To the extent that it has currently been explored, it reproduces the behaviour of the Standard Model in all currently accessible experimental regimes in which the Standard Model is accurate, with precision comparable to the best experimental results.
+The Classical Analogue to the Standard Model In pseudo-Riemannian space-time (CASMIR) \cite{pfeifer2022CASM1,pfeifer2022CASM2,pfeifer2022CASM3,pfeifer2022CASM4,pfeifer2022CASM5} is a model designed to assist in the evaluation of certain interactions involving the Standard Model (SM) in a gravitational field, and to reduce to the Standard Model plus general relativity (GR) in appropriate regimes.
+By construction it displays high congruence with the Standard Model across almost all experimentally accessible regimes, and reproduces key Standard Model parameters which are not input into the model to within $0.2\,\sigma$ of their observed values.

 ~